 - Small suitcase or bag as carry-on–it’ll be useful for all your weekend trips (low-cost airlines only permit small carry-on luggage without a fee)

-- A good pocket Spanish-English dictionary
+- A good pocket Spanish-English dictionary or APP

 - Scarf, gloves and hat